Schizophrenia

 How common is schizophrenia?

-It is estimated that about 1 in every 100 people will develop schizophrenia at some point in their lives.
-Slightly more men than women are affected.
+It is estimated that about 5 in every 1,000 people will develop schizophrenia at some point in life.
+Men are affected slightly more often than women.

-Schizophrenia is most statistically likely among people with a low socio-economic status and those who are single.
+Schizophrenia is most statistically likely among people who are socially disadvantaged and those who are single.
 However, loss of social status and loneliness are often consequences of the illness itself.

 On average, the first acute psychotic episode occurs a few years earlier in men than in women.
 The reason for this is unknown.
 Schizophrenia very rarely starts in childhood.

-Around a quarter of those affected only experience a single acute psychotic episode.
+Around a quarter of people with schizophrenia only ever experience a single acute psychotic episode.
 Around 60 out of every 100 have a relapse within two years of their first acute psychotic episode.
 It can take weeks or months for an acute psychosis to subside.

-Around 5% of those affected take their own life.
-This is more common in young men having their first acute psychotic episode or people who have had a severe form of the illness for a long period.
+Around 5 percent of people with schizophrenia take their own life.
+This is more common in young men who have their first acute psychotic episode or people who have had a severe form of the illness for a long time.
 Critical periods are untreated psychotic phases and the period immediately following discharge from hospital.

 How is schizophrenia diagnosed?